 This site is dedicated to my DIY synthesizers projects.
-The first member of the family is called Heritage Modular.
+The first member of the family is called Heritage Modular, a 8-voice modular polyphonic synthesizer with MIDI MPE support.

 The Heritage Modular synthesizer has been designed to mimic the typical look and feel of an early 1970s modular synthesizer but with full polyphonic capabilities.
 The feasibility is tightly linked to the usage of digital technologies available in 2020 to DIY enthusiasts.